worldbank/metadata-editor/docs/managing_templates.md

 ### Navigation bar and groupings

-Elements can be grouped in custom folders and sub-folders.
-This is for convenience only.
+Elements can be grouped in custom folders and sub-folders ("sections").
+This grouping is for convenience only.
 ![image](https://user-images.githubusercontent.com/35276300/214395275-46bb01e0-6a43-4973-a456-4e68693001ea.png)
 They are grouped by main section of the standard or schema.
 This is constrained.
 When you see: